dhub100/GenAI_project/README.md

 ### Question Categories

-We defined several question types to test different aspects of the RAG system: - **Single event fact** – questions about a specific event or fact\
+We defined several question types to test different aspects of the RAG system:
+- **Single event fact** – questions about a specific event or fact
 - **Ongoing events fact** – questions about current or continuous situations
 - **Interpretation** – questions requiring reasoning or understanding beyond direct facts
 - **Tricky** – questions related to the book, but whose answer is *not* in the book